Entanglement and thermalization in open fermion systems: Models

 Notice that the quantities defined above are expressed in terms of von Neumann entropy only.
 To compute the entropy of a region $X$, we first define the correlation matrix

 where $\alpha$ and $\beta$ denote orbitals within $X$.
 It is worth mentioning that $G^X$ has eigenvalues between $0$ and $1$.
 We can then define the entropy as

 The interpretation of vanishing mutual information is simple.
-If $MI(A:C) =0$ then $\rho_{AC} = \rho_A \otimes \rho_C$ and the $AC$ is uncorrelated.
+If $MI(A:C) =0$ then $\rho_{AC} = \rho_A \otimes \rho_C$ and the subsystems $A$ and $C$ are uncorrelated.
 The interpretation of vanishing conditional mutual information is more subtle.
-If $CMI(A:C|B)=0$ then $A \rightarrow B \rightarrow C$ forms a ``quantum Markov chain" \cite{qmarkov} meaning that $C$ is independent of $A$ given the state of $B$.
+If $CMI(A:C|B)=0$ then $A \rightarrow B \rightarrow C$ forms a ``quantum Markov chain"~\cite{qmarkov} meaning that $C$ is independent of $A$ given the state of $B$.
 As discussed at length in Refs.~\cite{petz1986,qmarkov,fr1,fr2,2015RSPSA.47150338W,2015arXiv150907127J,2016arXiv160705753S,mahajan2016entanglement}, a quantum Markov chain generalizes the classical notion of a Markov chain in the sense that the total state $\rho_{ABC}$ can be recovered from the marginals $\rho_{AB}$ and $\rho_{BC}$.
 This does not imply that $A$ is uncorrelated with $C$, but it does imply that they are unentangled.
 Hence vanishing conditional mutual information indicates a certain kind of short-range entanglement in the state.
-It is this physics of approximate conditional independence which was used in Refs.~\cite{2016arXiv160705753S,mahajan2016entanglement} to show that certain NESS have tensor network representations.
+This concept of approximate conditional independence was used in Refs.~\cite{2016arXiv160705753S,mahajan2016entanglement} to show that certain NESS have tensor network representations.

-\subsection{Methods}
+\section{Methods}

-In order to compute our observables, we use a technique developed by Prosen \cite{prosen2008third}, which allows us to solve the Lindblad master equation using a canonical quantization in the Fock space of operators.
-The method is applicable under the condition that the Hamiltonian is quadratic and the jump operators $L_k$ are linear in fermionic operators.
-The key idea is to write the Liouvillean (see Appendix \ref{sec:Appendix B}) in terms of adjoint Majorana maps and diagonalize it in term of normal master modes (anti-commuting operators acting on the Fock space of density operators).
-Then the physical NESS is given by the zero-mode eigenvector.
+In order to compute our observables, we use a technique developed in Ref.~\cite{prosen2008third}, which allows us to solve the Lindblad master equation using a canonical quantization in the Fock space of operators.
+The method is applicable under the condition that the Hamiltonian is quadratic and the jump operators $L_j$ are linear in fermionic operators.
+The key idea is to write the Liouvillean $\hat{\mathcal{L}}$ in terms of adjoint Majorana maps and diagonalize it in the basis of normal master modes, which represent anti-commuting super-operators acting on the Fock space of density operators.
+The physical NESS is given by the zero-mode eigenvector.
 Below we review the main results of Ref.~\cite{prosen2008third}.
-A more detailed discussion of the method is included in Appendix \ref{sec:Appendix B}.
+A more detailed discussion of the method is included in Appendix \ref{sec:Appendix A}.